Which of the following is an example of a trade receivable? | Study Prep in Pearson+

 1

 Understand the concept of trade receivables: Trade receivables are amounts owed to a business by its customers for goods or services provided on credit.
-They arise directly from the company's primary operations, such as selling goods or services.
+These are directly related to the core operations of the business.

-Analyze the options provided: Each option represents a type of receivable, but only one aligns with the definition of trade receivables.
-For example, advances to employees are not related to sales activities, interest receivable on loans to others is a financial receivable, and tax refunds due from the government are not connected to customer transactions.
+Analyze each option provided: Tax refunds receivable, advances to employees, accounts receivable from customers for goods sold on credit, and interest receivable on loans.

-Focus on the correct option: Accounts receivable from customers for goods sold on credit fits the definition of trade receivables because it represents amounts owed by customers for goods or services provided as part of the company's core business operations.
+Eliminate options that do not fit the definition of trade receivables: Tax refunds receivable and advances to employees are not related to the sale of goods or services to customers.
+Similarly, interest receivable on loans is related to financing activities, not trade operations.

-Clarify why other options are incorrect: Advances to employees are classified as other receivables, interest receivable on loans to others is a financial receivable, and tax refunds due from the government are considered non-trade receivables.
+Identify the correct option: Accounts receivable from customers for goods sold on credit fits the definition of trade receivables because it arises from the sale of goods or services to customers on credit terms.

-Conclude the reasoning: The correct example of a trade receivable is accounts receivable from customers for goods sold on credit, as it directly relates to the company's sales activities and primary operations.
+Conclude that the correct answer is 'Accounts receivable from customers for goods sold on credit,' as it directly represents a trade receivable.

 Watch next